cyrusimap/cyrus-imapd/doc/source/imap/features/server-aggregation.rst

-This means that John could not open a mailbox that does not reside on the same backend node his client connection is proxied to, and John nor Jane can share their mailboxes with one another.
+This means that John could not open a mailbox that does not reside on the same backend node his client connection is proxied to, and John nor Jane can share their mailboxes with one another [#]_.

-For the proxy to be fully-featured, the proxy would need to catch all IMAP commands that John's client issues, and determine what is the most appropriate backend to serve the request -- not unlike the aforementioned web proxies.
+For the proxy to be fully-featured, the proxy would need to catch all IMAP commands that John's client issues [#]_, and determine what is the most appropriate backend to serve the request -- not unlike the aforementioned web proxies.

-So, when John's client issues a ``SELECT INBOX``, the connection is to be proxied to ``backend1.example.org``, but when John's client is to issue a ``SELECT "Other Users/jane``, the connection is to be proxied to ``backend2.example.org``.
+So, when John's client issues a ``SELECT INBOX``, the connection is to be proxied to ``backend1.example.org``, but when John's client is to issue a ``SELECT "Other Users/jane"``, the connection is to be proxied to ``backend2.example.org``.

 **This** is where the Cyrus IMAP Murder functionality kicks in: